ryanmcnally93/little-strings/README.md

 Most children will see this web application being used by parents, or from curiosity will have searched google for it themselves.
 Either way, they will likely be bored by information in writing and lose interest if things aren't colourful and exciting.
 The more excited they become about the application, the more likely they are to ask their parents about it, if they don't already know of it.

-It would be too easy to create a product entirely for children but if young teenagers approach it they will be put off by things too chldish looking.
+Rather than creating this product entirely for children it would be good to also target young teenagers, as if they approach it they will be put off by things too chldish looking.

 - Learn how to play guitar
 - Have fun